-The Braves trade Melvin Nieves, Vince Moore and Donnie Elliott to the Padres to acquire Fred McGriff, who will help spark the team to a 51-19 record en route NL East Division title.
+The Braves trade Melvin Nieves, Vince Moore, and Donnie Elliott to the Padres to acquire Fred McGriff, who will help spark the team to a 51-19 record en route to the NL East Division title.
 None of the prospects sent to San Diego will prove to have a significant impact for their new organization.

 Trailing 11-0 after the first three innings, the Astros pull off a major comeback to defeat the Cardinals.
 Houston's 11-run frame in the sixth inning puts the team ahead for good in the 15-12 victory at the Astrodome.

 After four ceiling tiles drop nearly 180 feet into the stands behind home plate, officials close the Kingdome in Seattle.
 Due to the mishap, the Mariners embark on a 22-day road trip, which will be cut short by the players’ strike.